Multilayer ion trap with three-dimensional microwave circuitry for scalable quantum logic applications: Introduction

 Surface-electrode traps~\cite{seidelin_microfabricated_2006}, where all electrodes are located in a plane, represent a suitable scalable platform as they allow to implement elements of the so-called 'quantum CCD' architecture~\cite{wineland_experimental_1998,kielpinski_architecture_2002}.
 Based on well-developed microfabrication techniques, surface traps unite an intrinsically scalable fabrication with a high degree of reproducibility.
 In such a planar geometry, the ion is trapped and influenced by the potentials that are applied to the metal electrodes located at the very top of the structure.
 Scaling to large arrays of ion traps~\cite{amini_toward_2010} will lead to complex electrode arrangements and thus make it indispensable to incorporate interconnections to lower layers embedded into the structure~\cite{craik_microwave_2014,guise_ball-grid_2015,maunz_high_2016}.
 Any such layers would be shielded from the ion by the top metal layer, but can be used to supply the electrodes in the top layer with control voltages.

-For universal qubit manipulation, single- and multi-qubit gates driven by microwave radiation~\cite{ospelkaus_trapped-ion_2008,mintert_ion-trap_2001} benefit from microfabricated traps as the emitting microwave antenna can be included as an integrated microwave conductor in the trap design.
-For hyperfine qubits such as $^{9}$Be$^{+}$, this enables direct access to the qubit transition in the microwave regime and thus avoids the necessity for a complex Raman laser system to carry out gates by stimulated Raman transitions in the optical frequency domain~\cite{gaebler_high-fidelity_2016,ballance_high-fidelity_2016}.
+For universal qubit manipulation, single- and multi-qubit gates driven by microwave radiation~\cite{ospelkaus_trapped-ion_2008,mintert_ion-trap_2001} benefit from microfabricated traps as the control elements can be included as an integrated microwave conductor in the trap design.
+For qubits with transition frequencies in the RF or microwave regime, such as in $^{9}$Be$^{+}$, this enables direct access to the qubit transition and, for these atoms, thus avoids the necessity for a complex Raman laser system to carry out gates~\cite{gaebler_high-fidelity_2016,ballance_high-fidelity_2016}.
 In contrast to laser-based schemes, achievable fidelities of the microwave approaches~\cite{johanning_individual_2009,harty_high-fidelity_2016,ospelkaus_microwave_2011,khromova_designer_2012,weidt_trapped-ion_2016} show no fundamental limit due to photon scattering~\cite{ozeri_errors_2007} and are approaching the fault-tolerant regime for universal gate sequences~\cite{harty_high-fidelity_2014,harty_high-fidelity_2016}.

 In this paper we introduce a microfabricated radio-frequency ion trap with integrated 3D microwave circuitry.
 Besides two microwave conductors that can be used to drive single-qubit gates, the trap design features an embedded 3D microwave conductor with a meander-like shape that has been designed to carry out multi-qubit gates using microwave near-fields.
-The trap has been produced in a novel multilayer fabrication process~\cite{bautista-salvador_multilayer_2018} enabling a scalable trap architecture based on microwave (near-field) quantum logic.
+The trap has been produced in a novel multilayer fabrication process enabling a scalable trap architecture based on microwave (near-field) quantum logic~\cite{bautista-salvador_multilayer_2019}.

 In the following Sec.~\ref{sec:trap} we briefly introduce the fabrication process, trap design and experimental setup.
 Sec.~\ref{sec:microwave} treats the design of the 3D microwave conductor usable for multi-qubit gates in more detail and highlights its advantages in terms of scalability and field properties when compared to a corresponding single-layer trap.
 In addition, we give a description of the full-wave simulation model used for extracting its resulting magnetic field configuration.
 In Sec.~\ref{sec:exp} we compare these simulations to experimental results, including an S-parameter measurement and a Ramsey-type, single-ion experiment to map out the produced field configuration.
 Finally, in Sec.~\ref{sec:conclusions} we summarize and conclude our findings.